Nzaba/datasciencecom-r-tutorial/post/blogpost.md

   filter(word %in% top_words$word)
 ```

-Now, we can use the `spread` function to spread the rows into columns, where there is one row for each recipe and words are columns containing the number of times they appear.
+Now, we can use the `spread` function to spread the rows into columns, where there is one row for each recipe and words become columns containing the number of times they appear:

 ```r
 df_ingrdt <- df_ingrdt %>%